kkohbrok/mls-virtual-clients/draft-kohbrok-mls-virtual-clients.md

 group, it will not have immediate access to the secrets of the virtual clients associated with that group.

-This can be remedied either by another (online) emulator client providing it with the necessary secrets, or by the new emulator client having the virtual client rejoin all higher-level groups.
+This can be remedied via one of the following options:

+- Another emulator client could provide it with the necessary secrets
+- The new emulator client could have the virtual client rejoin all higher-level groups

-While the first option has the benefit of not requiring an external commit in any higher-level groups (thus reducing overhead), it strictly requires another emulator client to be online.
+While the first option has the benefit of not requiring an external commit in any higher-level groups (thus reducing overhead), it either requires another emulator client to be online to share the necessary secrets directly, or a way for the new emulator client to retrieve the necessary without the help of another client.

 The second option on the other hand additionally requires the new emulator client to re-upload all KeyPackages of the virtual client, thus further